plumberz/plumberz.github.io/README.md

                                                   -- unpack :: Text -> String viceversa
                     stdoutLn

-Applying a monad transformer to a monad returns a monad, as we already said, so obviously results can be composed using the usual *bind* operator &gt; &gt; =.
+Applying a monad transformer to a monad returns a monad, as we already said, so obviously results can be composed using the usual *bind* operator (>>=).